Secondary (7th-12th grade) Activities & Clubs

 Each year, the eighth grade class takes an incredible U.S. history trip to explore the area around Washington DC.
-Stops include such important sites as Arlington Cemetery, the Capitol, Jamestown, the National Cathedral, the Smithsonian, and a much-anticipated stay at a Civil-War re-enactment camp!
+Stops include such important sites as Arlington Cemetery, the Capitol, the White House, Jamestown, Williamsburg, and the Smithsonian Museums!

 Apologetics Field Trip (12th grade)